COVID-19 (September 2021 Reopening)

 - Teachers can check students' understanding via iPads/personal mini whiteboards.

-- Water fountains will not be operating and students are advised to bring their own drinks.
+- Students are advised to bring their own drinks.

 - Hygiene procedures are in place at the beginning & end of every lesson.